Software Development Life Cycle Model: A Comprehensive Guide

 What is a software development life cycle model?

 A software development life cycle model is like a roadmap guiding software creation.
 It helps in organizing the steps from planning to maintenance.
 Not to miss!
 There is not only one SDLC model but many.
 One common model is the Waterfall, where each phase (like design, coding, and testing) happens sequentially.
-Agile models, on the other hand, are more flexible, with work divided into smaller, repeatable cycles.
+In contrast, when comparing Agile vs Waterfall, Agile models are more flexible, with work divided into smaller, repeatable cycles.

 Think of the SDLC model as different ways to build a house – some follow a strict plan, while others allow changes.
 However, the choice depends on the project’s needs and goals.
 Now that we have discussed what an SDLC model is, it is imperative to know the following: